Skip to main content

 Study of the history and theory of written composition.
 This course explores basic rhetorical principles, various theoretical perspectives in the field of composition/rhetoric, and helps students form practical approaches to the guidance of, response to, and structuring of student writing.
 3 undergraduate hours.
 4 graduate hours.
 Prerequisite: One year of college literature or consent of instructor.

-Seminar dedicated to the study of texts, genres, themes, and/or theoretical issues from the non-Shakespearean literature of the early modern period (approximately 1500-1700).
-4 graduate hours.
-No professional credit.
-May be repeated in separate terms to a maximum of 12 hours, if topics vary.
-Prerequisite: A college course devoted entirely to an aspect of Renaissance studies or consent of instructor.
+Seminar dedicated to the study of texts, genres, themes, and/or theoretical issues from the literature and culture of what is often referred to as the “long eighteenth century,” from the Restoration to the Romantic period.
+May be repeated in separate terms up to 12 hours, if topics vary.
+Prerequisite: A college course devoted entirely to an aspect of eighteenth-century studies or consent of instructor.

 ENGL 564 - Seminar Lit Modes and Genres